Sam Litzinger's Home Page

 (click here to vist www.smithsonianglobalsound.org)

-Sam sometimes fills in for Charles Osgood on "The Osgood File" (click here to visit "The Osgood File").
+Sam sometimes fills in for Charles Osgood on "The Osgood File" (http://www.theosgoodfile.com).

 Sam also anchored and produced the weekly hour-long program "Politics: From the Nation's Capital", heard on Sirius-XM.
 Sam also hosted and produced "From the Nation's Capital", a show featuring some of the most interesting places and people in Washington, DC (click here to listen to some "Best of" podcasts; click here to listen to an online stream).

 Sam has also taught philosophy, worked as a grocery clerk, as a food server in a college cafeteria and as a caretaker at a small cemetery.
-Both his wife and his Afghan rescue cat Nimruz are smarter and more interesting than he is.
+His wife, his Afghan rescue cat Nimruz and his Egyptian rescue cat Khufu are all smarter and more interesting than he is.
 Sam wishes someone would pay him to read books.

 Nimruz and Sam